Doomlazer/EQ1-CDR/README.md

 63.SCR & 1.P56
 Fixed the palette problem and the screen transition of the King's Quest 5 Easter egg.

-140.SCR & HEP & 148.V56
+148.V56
 Fixes the GFX bug (under DOSBox only) of disappearing tiles on puzzle exit at the oracle.
 When the puzzle is completed and the player clicks to exit the screen, there was a large rectangle with the wall in transparency during the "unzoom".
-Files 140.scr & 140.hep are original Sierra patches modified for the purpose.
+The transparency has been filled in black for a more harmonious look.

 180.P56 & 184.v56
 Fixes the on-screen palette problem of the sperm whale coral sculpture.